chabanovsky/so_question_association/README.md

 ### Most popular questions on Stack Overflow in Russian and equivalents on Stack Overflow in English

-Q: What are the most popular questions in Russian lagnuage?
+Q: What are the most popular (by views) questions in Russian lagnuage?
 Are there equivalents of them in English?
 A: There are!

     SO RU    | SO EN